Aquatic Ecology Monitoring Member – Cape Cod National Seashore

 Willing to undergo and must pass required criminal history checks.

 Ability to perform the essential duties of the position with or without reasonable accommodation.

-Previous experience or willingness to learn how operate small watercraft
+Previous experience or willingness to learn how to operate small watercraft.

 ACE Members must verify that they are fully vaccinated for Covid-19 or have requested and been granted a medical or religious exemption to vaccination by the time they start their term.